 Cons:

-• May be higher competition in search results if you are slow to publish your content.
+- May be highly competitive in search results if you are slow to publish your content.

 24. Primary (Focus) Keywords